When A Goats Vulva Start To Expand During Pregnancy?

 Usually goat’s gestation period takes not more than five months (155 days).
 So you have a lots of time to get everything ready after the mating of your does.

-When A Goats Vulva Start To Expand During Pregnancy
+When A Goats Vulva Start To Expand During Pregnancy?

 Usually a healthy goat’s vulva should appear relatively tight until birth is impending.
 During a few days prior to kidding, the vulva starts opening and becomes slacker.
+This is a clear sign that a or a few new kids are going to see the world soon.

 Bagging Up